 7. Is this a full-time program?
 Am I able to work while completing the program?

-The Graduate Program is a full-time program.
+The PhD program is a full-time program.
 Most students are unable to work while completing this program due to time commitments.

 8. Who is eligible to apply?